NixOS/nix.dev/source/tutorials/module-system/module-system.md

 To make this module pass the type-checker and successfully evaluate the `scripts.output` option, you will now assign a string to `scripts.output`.

-In this case, you will assign a `map` script which first calls the Google Maps Static API to generate a world map, then displays the result using `icat` (image-cat), both of which are helper scripts.
+In this case, you will assign a shell command that runs the {download}`map <files/map>` script in the current directory.
+That in turn calls the Google Maps Static API to generate a world map.
+The output is passed on to display it with [`feh`](https://feh.finalrewind.org/), a minimalistic image viewer.

 Update `default.nix` by changing the value of `scripts.output` to the following string: